mpietro40/jira-to-csv/README.md

 ## Troubleshooting
 - If port 5000 is busy, the app will show an error
-- Make sure your Jira credentials are correct
+- Make sure your Jira credentials (Access Tocken) are correct
 - Check that your JQL query is valid